RudolfCardinal/pdn_project_allocation/README.rst

 - Output must be consistent across runs, and consistent against re-ordering of students in the input data.

-- Supervisors can also express preferences.
+- Supervisors can also express preferences (on a per-project basis; the students they prefer for one project might not be the students they prefer for another).
 The overall balance between "student satisfaction" and "supervisor satisfaction" is set by a parameter.

 - Some student/project combinations can be marked as ineligible (e.g. a student might not have the necessary background, no matter how much they want the